-On July 1, 2016, MassMutual's purchase of MSI Financial Services (MSIFS) was accounted for under the statutory purchase method, classified as investments in common stocks - subsidiaries and affiliates at a cost of \$126 million, which included the recognition of statutory goodwill of \$38 million.
-In March 2017, MassMutual contributed MSIFS to MMHLLC at carrying value of \$115 million, which excluded the remaining unamortized statutory goodwill of \$35 million.
+In March 2017, MassMutual contributed MetLife Securities Inc. Financial Services (MSIFS) to MMHLLC at carrying value of \$115 million, which excluded the remaining unamortized statutory goodwill of \$35 million.
 The remaining unamortized statutory goodwill was transferred from MassMutual's carrying value of MSIFS to its carrying value of MMHLLC.
 MSIFS was subsequently merged with MMHLLC's other broker dealer, MML Investor Services LLC.
+MMHLLC carried \$29 million of goodwill as of December 31, 2018.